 An access-type of FTP or TFTP indicates that the message body is accessible as a file using the FTP [RFC-959] or TFTP [RFC-783] protocols, respectively.
-For these access-types, the following additional parameters are mandatory: NAME -- The name of the file that contains the actual body data.
+For these access-types, the following additional parameters are mandatory:

+NAME -- The name of the file that contains the actual body data.

-SITE -- A machine from which the file may be obtained, using the given protocol
+SITE -- A machine from which the file may be obtained, using the given protocol.
+This must be a fully qualified domain name, not a nickname.

-Before the data is retrieved, using these protocols, the user will generally need to be asked to provide a login id and a password for the machine named by the site parameter.
+Before any data are retrieved, using FTP, the user will generally need to be asked to provide a login id and a password for the machine named by the site parameter.
+For security reasons, such an id and password are not specified as content-type parameters, but must be obtained from the user.